 Why?
-Participants deal with the results first individually then together in the team.
+Participants initially deal with the results individually, then as a team.
 They share what the results trigger for them and which topics they see in the results.

 - How do we feel about the feedback?

-- What do we want to understand better?
+- What do we want to better understand?

 Defining and understanding topics

 Why?
-Using the knowledge gained, you now define topics that you would like to explore further.
+Thanks to the knowledge gained, you define topics that you'd like to explore further.

 - Which topics do we want to address?

 - What have we observed?
 How does it manifest itself?
-Why is it happening?
+Why does it happen?

 Why?
 Concrete, action-oriented measures are derived for the identified topics.

 - Why should it change?
-How should it look like?
+What should it look like?